sictweb/bti425-2020/notes/data-assoc-intro.md

 ### Embedded documents

-In a Week 8 class/session, you learned about *embedded documents* as one way to compose a MongoDB-stored document that has an embedded "sub-document".
-For example, a "student" document has a collection of (course history) "credit" sub-documents.
+In a Week 9 class/session, you learned about *embedded documents* as one way to compose a MongoDB-stored document that has an embedded "sub-document".
+For example, a "term" (word) document has a collection of "definition" sub-documents.

 This *embedded documents* organization scheme is discussed in the MongoDB documentation article:
 [Model One-to-Many Relationships with Embedded Documents](https://docs.mongodb.com/manual/tutorial/model-embedded-one-to-many-relationships-between-documents/)

+As you would expect, the *document* will be described by a Mongoose schema in your web API.

+In addition, the *sub-document* will *also* be desribed by a Mongoose schema in your web API.

 Use this design for the following scenarios or preferences:

 * The query strategy will often or always want to fetch a document with all of its associated or related data

-* The data in the sub-documents is typically stable and unchanging (almost archival in nature)
+* The data in the sub-documents is typically stable and unchanging; almost archival in nature

 * The amount of data in the sub-documents is relatively or contextually not too large